vacp2p/wakurtosis/README.md

 - _prng_seed_: int.
 Seed to reproduce results.
 - _enclave_name_: string.
 Default: **wakurtosis**.
 Defines the name of the Kurtosis enclave being created.
 - _topology_file_: string.
 Default: **waku_test_topology_small.json**.
 If defines the network topology that will be created.
+- _jobs_: int.
+Defines how many services will be instantiated at the same time.
+- _interconnection_batch_: int.
+If nodes are being connected by a given topology, this tells kurtosis how many connections will try to set up in the same node at a time.
+Used to avoid timeouts if a node has a lot of connections.

 - [WLS](wsl-module/README.md) module configuration
 - [Gennet](gennet-module/Readme.md) module configuration